cloudflare/workers-sdk/packages/kv-asset-handler/README.md

 ### `getAssetFromKV`

-`getAssetFromKV` is a function that takes a `FetchEvent` object and returns a `Response` object if the request matches an asset in KV, otherwise it will throw an `KVError`.
+`getAssetFromKV` is a function that takes a `FetchEvent` object and returns a `Response` object if the request matches an asset in KV, otherwise it will throw a `KVError`.

 #### Example